-This newly created standard provides a framework to align project, program and portfolio management practices with organizational strategy and objectives.
+This standard provides a framework to align project, program and portfolio management practices with organizational strategy and objectives.
 It’s a valuable tool for organizations looking to better meet their strategic objectives—regardless of approach and where they are in the value delivery landscape.
 Available now for purchase.
 Free download for PMI members.

 Connect In Person

 The PMI® Organizational Agility Conference returns bigger and better than ever as we examine evolving approaches to resilient value delivery!
 To remain relevant in the VUCA world, organizations and delivery professionals need to build change resilience—the ability to remain in a state of change while delivering value.
 This virtual conference will explore the concept of change resilience with professionals who are driving it within their organizations—and those who are living it as part of their own development.

 All organizations, whether small or large, need individuals who understand how important and impactful adaptability and agility are to overall success.
 By attending this virtual event you will learn how you can help your organization embrace the opportunities in change, disruption, and transformation.